What is the purpose of the Local Offer?

 How is the decision made about what type and how much support my child will receive?

-- The class teacher alongside the Inclusion Manager will discuss the child’s needs and what support would be appropriate.
+- The class teacher alongside the Pastoral and Inclusion Lead will discuss the child’s needs and what support would be appropriate.

 - Different children will require different types of support in order to bridge the gap to achieve age expected levels.